Inference in conditioned dynamics through causality restoration: Inference of Hyperparameters

 \section{Inference of Hyperparameters}

 As explained in Section \ref{sec:EpidemicRiskAss} in the main text, the term \emph{hyperparameters} refers to parameters of a generative model.
 For example, the Random Walk presented in Section \ref{sec:RW_maintext} in the main text has a unique hyperparameter, namely the probability of a right jump, which is set to $1/2$ for all times and sites.
 In the SI model, the hyperparameters are the zero-patient probability $\gamma$ and the infection rate $\lambda$ while in the SEIR model, we need to add to the hyperparameters set the latency rate $\nu$ and the recovery rate $\mu$.
 Usually, in inference problems, they are not known as the only source of information, in fact, are the observations.
 However, inferring the hyperparameters from observations is crucial to ensure an effective solution to the underlying inference problem.
 The \Causalityacronym{} allows one to estimate them.
 Let us call the set of hyperparameters $\theta^{p}$.
-First, notice that in general, not only the generating distribution $\mathbb{P}\left[ \boldsymbol {x} \right]$, but also the ansatz $Q_{\theta}$ depends on the hyperparameters $\theta^{p}$.
-The dependency on $Q_{\theta}$ might be present when using part of the generative model in the ansatz distribution.
+First, notice that in general, not only the generating distribution $\mathbb{P}\left[ \boldsymbol {x} \right]$, but also the ansatz $Q_{\theta,\theta^{p}}$ can depend on the hyperparameters $\theta^{p}$.
+This dependency might be present when using part of the generative model in the ansatz distribution.
 The example implemented in this paper is the case of the Non-Markovian SI model (see Appendix \ref{sec:Appendix:Parametrizations}).
 In that case, the infectivity function depends on both the inferred parameters ($\{\lambda_{i}\}\in\theta$) and the relative infectivity of the generative model ($\lambda\in\theta^{p}$), as shown in Eq. \eqref{eq:lambda_eff_nonmarkovSI}.
-Thus, the KL divergence depends on $\theta^{p}$ through both $Q_{\theta}$ and $\mathbb{P}\left[\boldsymbol{x}\right]$, indicated in the following using the notations $Q_{\theta, \theta_{p}}=Q_{\theta_p}$ and $\mathbb{P}=\mathbb{P}_{\theta_p}$.
-As it happens for the parameters of the variational ansatz, the hyperparameters can be inferred through a gradient descent.
-The derivative of the KL with respect to one hyperparameter, denoted with $\theta^{p}_i$, is given by:
+To optimize the parameters, we will use a Maximum Likelihood (ML) approax, maximizing $\log\mathbb{P}\left[O|\theta^{p}\right]$ with respect to $\theta^{p}$: